Dharmendrastm/Cybersecurity_common_questions/README.md

 🧐 IDS (Intrusion Detection System): Monitors network traffic and generate suspicious activity is detected.

-🛑 IPS(Intrusion Preventation System): Not Only Detects but also actively block orprevent suspicious network activity.
+🛑 IPS(Intrusion Preventation System): Not Only Detects but also actively block or prevent suspicious network activity.

 ---
 🏴 What is a VPN?